jackbush/BCI-hack-site/README.md

 - Express
 - AngularJS
 - MongoDB
-- Processing
+- P5.js

 ### To Run Locally

-At this stage of development, the ThinkGear driver is required to run.
+At this stage of development, the ThinkGear Connector driver is required to run the app, and one of their headsets is requires to interact with it.
 You can read more about it [here](http://developer.neurosky.com/docs/doku.php?id=thinkgear_connector_tgc).

 ```
 $ git clone <repo>